RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

     This adds the file to the Bankdemo project and also automatically opens it in the Rocket Data Files Tools utility.
 You can close the utility for now.

-6. Repeat steps 1 to 5 to add the **MFI01V.MFIDEMO.BNKACC.str** file to the project.
+6. Repeat steps 1 to 5 to add the `MFI01V.MFIDEMO.BNKACC.str` file to the project.

 **Summary**

 You created an Eclipse project and added references in it to the COBOL files, the copybooks, the BMS, and the JCL files of the demonstration program.
-Next, you are going to edit some of these source files.
+Next, you will edit some of these source files.

 ## Editing Source Files